mayflower/microk8s-addons/README.md

 > No need to deal with storing users or authenticating users.
 > Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

-This addon provides a simple way to provide KeyClak within your microk8s setup.
+This addon provides a simple way to use KeyClak within your microk8s setup.

-You can enable Redis support with:
+You can enable Keycloak support with:
 ```
 microk8s enable mayflower/keycloak
 ```